Coseis is a toolkit for earthquake simulation featuring:

 Coseis is written by Geoffrey Ely with contributions from Steven Day, Bernard Minster, Feng Wang, Zheqiang Shi, and Jun Zhou.
 It is licensed under BSD terms.

-For MacOS only, install Xcode from the App Store followed by the Xcode the Command Line Tools with:
+Install Xcode from the App Store followed by the Xcode the Command Line Tools with:

-brew install gfortran
+brew install gcc python3

 Clone the source code from the Coseis GitHub repository:

 Setup python to be able to find the